A6 disappearances: Jean-Pierre Mura: Christelle Maillery

 The judicial inquiry into Maillery's murder was officially reopened in 2005.
 Jean-Pierre Mura, then aged 44, was arrested and questioned.
 Dozens of knives were discovered at his home.
 Their blades were compared to the blade of the knife found at the crime scene (the knife itself had been destroyed, but photographs of it still existed).
 "The blades seized and the blade in the photograph had been sharpened by the same grinder and by the same person or persons."
 The expert's report highlighted "four common points featuring sharpening marks" that had been made by the grinder, similar to the manner in which ballistics experts compare traces that a bullet leaves the barrel of the gun from which it is fired.
 These facts, as well as witness statements, led to the magistrate charging the suspect with murder (known in French law as "voluntary homicide") on 15 December 2011.
 He was held on remand at the prison in Varennes-le-Grand.

 Before his arrest by the Dijon Judicial Police, Mura had been held in a psychiatric hospital near Chalon-sur-Saône.
 At the request of a close relative and on medical advice, he had been detained under mental health legislation at a hospital in Sevrey by way of a decree from the prefect of the département.
 In December 1986, Mura, then a 19-year-old metalworker from the nearby town of Le Creusot, was already a father to a young daughter.
 He spent most of his time loitering around an impoverished block of flats called Les Charmilles, near the council estate where Maillery lived.
 As a teenager, Mura had taken part in burglaries from basements of properties on the estate.
 He was also known to take drugs and drink a lot of alcohol.
 Mura was sentenced to 20 years' imprisonment by the Court of Assizes in Chalon-sur-Saône.
 He appealed the sentence to the Court of Appeal in Dijon, but this court agreed with the original sentence handed down, despite believing that Mura was showing early stages of schizophrenia when he committed the murder.

+Pascal Jardin: Christelle Blétry

+In 2001, Marie-Rose and Gilles Blétry travelled to Paris and met with legal investigator Corinne Herrmann, who agreed to take their case as an advocate.
+It turned out that Blétry's clothes had not been tested for DNA.
+At first authorities denied the family’s request for testing, saying it was too expensive, and insisting no sexual assault had occurred because Christelle was found fully dressed.

+Years laters, a new judge accepted Herrmann's request.
+In 2014, a DNA from semen found on the victim matched a police database sample, and it belonged to then 54-year-old Pascal Jardin.

+Jardin was sentenced on February 2, 2017 to 20 years imprisonment for the rape and murder of Christelle Blétry, and the sentence was upheld on appeal.